 Exercise 3 -Carving Turn Key Downhill Edge Experience at Inverse Traverse (Improvement of The edging ,downhill side)

 Inverse Traverse is a practice drill for how to quickly learn this downhill edge.
 From traverse, flatten the board at the transition and then engage the downhill edge.
 If you turn as it is, it will be scary and difficult if you are not used to it, so it is a practice method to switch to the uphill side edge again immediately.

 ②To the flat ③The Downhill edge in the direction

 ④Do not C turn, go to flat again

 ⑤Uphill edge again

-Still, if you're afraid to cut back to the valley edge, we recommend flattening the board first.
+Still, if you're afraid to cut back to the downhill edge, I recommend flattening the board first.

 If you repeatedly carve with the first half of the turn in mind, the quality of the carving turn will improve steadily.

 Writing this article wouldn't have been possible if it weren't for my friend, Sigmund Chan (CASI Level 3 Instructor).